 curated by ciarra

 After a year like 2020 I've seen the five stages of grief disappear and reappear in my life.
 I mean where does one begin?
-The pandemic, the ups and downs of my mom's battle with cancer, the senseless murders of our brothers and sisters, the loss of my sister, climate change, capitalism, and the list goes on.
-It's been a balance of both extremes: joy and grief.
+The pandemic, the ups, and downs of my own life, the murders, the deaths, capitalism, climate change...the list goes on and on.

 -Ciarra K. Walters